Gavin Downie: Independent

 Downie reacted to his de-selection by declaring himself an Independent in 1978.
 He then unsuccessfully stood as an Independent in the 1978 election.

 After Parliament

-Gavin Downie & Associates was a training company which Downie ran from 1978–1982.
+Gavin Downie & Associates was a training company which Downie ran from 1978 to 1982.
 He and his second wife then started Telephone Marketing International Ltd, the first telemarketing company in New Zealand.
 They were instrumental in the setting up of the NZDMA (New Zealand Direct Marketing Association.)
 Gavin Downie was awarded the Queen's Silver Jubilee Medal for service to the community and the New Zealand 1990 Commemoration Medal for services to New Zealand.
 A member of the Auckland YMCA, Downie was a keen marathon runner and held the fastest record for the over 60s for several years (3 hours 14 minutes).
 In his later years he qualified as a classical homoeopath.

 Gavin Downie died on 27 January 1998 in Glen Eden, Auckland.